-All the robots on the list are great on a bare floor, catching pet hair, dust, transferring it to the dustbin.
-If you want wet mopping ability, go with the Xiaomi Roborock that has a water container and mop cloth; it works in mopping mode for about 60 minutes.
+All the robots on the list are great at catching pet hair, dust, transferring it to the dustbin on a bare floor.
+If you want wet mopping ability, go with the Roborock S5 or 360 S6 that have a water container and a mop cloth; the machines work in mopping mode for about 60 minutes.

-The industry is full of robots equipped with anti-allergy filters so they are ideal for people who suffer from asthma or any kind of respiratory problem.
+The industry is full of robots equipped with anti-allergy filters, so they are ideal for people who have asthma or any kind of respiratory problem.

 With strong suction power, any of these machines can handle pet hair with ease, making them perfect for pet owners.